netdata/netdata-demo-site/gvpe/README.md

 7. If a node fails connect, you may need to disable a few protocols for it.
 On the failing node, edit `/etc/gvpe/local.conf` to override any of the default settings.
 Do not edit `/etc/gvpe/gvpe.conf`, as this will be overwritten when `provision-gvpe.sh` pushes new configuration.
 On amazon EC2 nodes, for example, I had to disable `rawip` and `icmp`.

-8. If you need to add static routes or take other actions when gvpe starts, nodes are connected, disconnected or updated, you will have to do it by hand, on each node, by editing all the `.local` files in `/etc/gvpe`.
+8. If you need to add static routes to the routing tables of the nodes or take other actions when gvpe starts, nodes are connected, disconnected or updated, you will have to do it by hand, on each node, by editing all the `.local` files in `/etc/gvpe`.
 Keep in mind you can place any of these files in `conf.d` and `provision-gvpe.sh` will push it to all nodes (but note it will be executed on all nodes, without exception - normally static routing should be executed on all nodes, except one - the node that should route this traffic to its local network - you should handle this case by code in the script).

 9. The scripts try to maintain persistent IDs for nodes.
 GVPE uses the order of the nodes in `gvpe.conf` to determine the ID of each node.
 The ID is used in the packets to identify the keys that should be used.
 If an update re-arranges the nodes, gvpe on all nodes will have to be restarted for the communication to be restored.
 So, the scripts try to maintain the same ID for each node, indepently of the order the nodes appear in `nodes.conf`.
 If you need to remove a node through, I suggest to keep it with its `SSH IP` set to `none`.